fstark/PloTTY/README.md

-# casdraw
+# PloTTY : draw stuff with your vintage plotter

 (Note: This is a work in progress)

-CasDraw is a python linux command line that transforms images into traces, suitable for beeing drawn on a vintage Casio PB-700, with its FA-10 pen plotter.
+PloTTY is a python linux command line that transforms images into traces, suitable for beeing drawn on a vintage Casio PB-700, with its FA-10 pen plotter.

 Here is a typical example of the result